Tag: Whitewater High School

 Also, when asked why Kittrell was allowed to enter the school building when he knew the student might have a weapon, Stillions said Kittrell had no record of disciplinary offenses and noted how difficult it would have been to locate him among 1,700 other teenagers.

-Do you see the ajc trying to make a story where one doesn’t exist?
+Do you see the AJC trying to make a story where one doesn’t exist?

 Does any of that really matter?
 What matters to me is that they caught Robin Kittrell and no one was hurt.
 Some of the parents agree…